GeorgieGirl24/GeorgieGirl24/README.md

         https://www.linkedin.com/in/george-soderholm-05776947/
         georgesoderholm@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I have three sisters and no brother...
+I have three sisters and no brothers...
 <!--
 **GeorgieGirl24/GeorgieGirl24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.